microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 ### Exercise

-What color will the items in this HTML page be displayed?
+What color will be displayed for the items on this HTML page?

 ``` html
 <div>div</div>